-- b) the protection you seek is no more than is reasonable, considering the interests of the parties and the public.
+- the protection you seek is no more than is reasonable, considering the interests of the parties and the public.

 Getting post-termination restrictions right could make a huge difference for the future profitability and security of your business.
-Our employment experts recommend you seek professional advice when initially drafting and updating your contracts of employment.
+Our employment solicitors recommend you seek professional advice when initially drafting and updating your contracts of employment.